Principle of Operation of Oscillator

 Hartley Oscillator is a tank circuit composing 2 inductors and one capacitor.
-The inductors are linked in combining series whereas the capacitor is positioned parallel to the series of inductors.
-Discovered in the year 1915 and named after an American scientist Ralph Hartley.
+The inductors are linked in a combining series whereas the capacitor is positioned parallel to the series of inductors.
+It was invented in the year 1915 and named after an American scientist Ralph Hartley.
 It generally operates with frequencies ranging from 20 kHz to 20MHz.

-Wein bridge oscillator is a bridge circuit formed with 4 resistors and 2 capacitors.
+A Wein bridge oscillator is a bridge circuit formed with 4 resistors and 2 capacitors.
 It produces sine waves with largely ranging frequencies.
-Working of Wien bridge oscillator was formulated and named after Max Wein in the year 1891 for measuring impedances.
+The working of the Wien bridge oscillator was formulated and named after Max Wein in the year 1891 for measuring impedances.

 Now that we have analyzed and understood the functioning of feedback amplifier and transistor oscillator, we've comprehended the functioning of varied oscillations like the working of Colpitts oscillator, working principle of Hartley oscillator, and working of Wien bridge oscillator.

-One of the factors that remain constant is the positive feedback gained to achieve repetitively and long-term processing of signals.
-You can also avail notes in pdf formats on our website or the Vedantu app covering feedback amplifier and transistor oscillator and other relevant topics to make learning an effortless task resulting in optimum grades.
+One of the factors that remain constant is the positive feedback gained to achieve repetitive and long-term processing of signals.

 In an Oscillator Working Principle, What is Positive Feedback?